idakrech/TravelSnap/README.md

 - **Map View Integration:** The app incorporates a map view that displays the geographical locations where the photos were taken.

-- **Cross-Platform Compatibility:** TravelSnap is accessible on both Android and iOS platforms as well as on web.
+- **Cross-Platform Compatibility:** TravelSnap is accessible on both Android and iOS platforms.

 ### Technologies Used: